sotiraslab/earnest_nmf_ad_staging/README.md

 ## Citation

-This work is currently being submitted for publication.
-Details on appropriate references to cite when using or discussing this research will soon be shared.
+Part of this work is available as a preprint:

+- **A unified model for staging amyloid and tau pathology in Alzheimer’s disease** (https://doi.org/10.64898/2026.03.30.26349752)

+Additional works are being submitted for publication.
+Check back!